DanielleWingler/UnderstandingDjango/HostingInfo/From-Terminal-to-Host.md

-#From Terminal Set-up to PythonAnywhere.com
+#From Terminal Set-Up to PythonAnywhere.com

 We decided to try to use Pythonanywhere.com to host the test site since it supports sqlite, which our site uses.
 However, it is important to note that we had to get an account for $5 a month in order to have SSH access to the account.